seananderson/heavy-tails/README.md

 to approximately a day depending on the file).
 These were run on the [WestGrid](https://www.westgrid.ca/) computing facilities.

+While I'm still actively working on this analysis, watch out for hardcoded file paths.
+These make it much easier for me to quickly work on the WestGrid servers.
+For example, see `root_folder = "/global/scratch/anderson/heavy"` in [this file](https://github.com/seananderson/heavy-tails/blob/master/analysis/1.5-compile-fit-function.R).
+Eventually I plan to remove these *and* add an option to download my previously run models.

 The `analysis/gpdd/` folder contains data from the Global Population Dynamics
 Database: